Citytechinc/promised-dynamo/README.md

 * IN - Expects an array of values
 * BETWEEN - Expects an array containing exactly two values where the first value is the bottom of the range and the later value is the top of the range
 * CONTAINS - Expects a single value
+* begins_with - Expects a single value
+* attribute_exists - Expects no value
+* attribute_not_exists - Expects no value

 #### Composite Expression Definitions